Skip to content

 S (Savings) = I (Investment)

-Finally we can say that, if the savings are high then there will be higher level of investments in the economy and vice-versa.
-Thus, developing nations try to raise its level of savings to invest more and more in infrastructural sectors.
+Finally, we can say that, if the savings are high then there will be a higher level of investments in the economy and vice-versa.
+Thus, developing nations try to raise their level of savings to invest more and more in infrastructural sectors.

 CAPITAL FORMATION